catpea/catpea-project/database/furkies-purrkies/poem-1143/index.md

 ---

-Here is where ineffective education fails, because the next thing textbooks talk about is the different types of joins.
+The next thing textbooks talk about, is the different types of joins.

 But there is only one type of join that you should ever remember, the LEFT JOIN, or the one to many relationship.

-Now before we go any further, we need to understand what we are doing, this is again where schools fail.
+Now before we go any further,
+we need to understand what we are doing, speaking in abstract terms is useless for understanding databases.

 You cannot understand databases, without a reason, a picture, an idea, and our idea here is to create an internet version of a music player with multiple users.